selinapan/DH150/README.md

 >
 >
 > Wescom: Evaluation - 1
->> _Good_: When making a SnapDeposit, there are instructions about how to correctly take the photo for the deposit to work.
+>> _Good_ - When making a SnapDeposit, there are instructions about how to correctly take the photo for the deposit to work.
 Additionally, if the photo is insufficient, an error message will pop up and indicate reasons for why it did not work.
 For security measures, the app will automatically log the user out after some inactivity.
 >
->> _Bad_: The error message makes it seem like the image is too large and too small.
+>> _Bad_ -The error message makes it seem like the image is too large and too small.
 The error message can be written to be more clear, indicating possible reasons for why the image did not work.

 __#6: Recognition rather than recall__
 > Venmo: Evaluation - 2